 As Don Miguel Ruiz nicely puts it in his book The Four Agreements, “Our word is the power that we have to create.
 Our word is pure magic and its misuse is black magic”.
 It is our most powerful tool we have we have as human beings.
 Regardless of what language we speak, our intentions manifest through the word.
 All that we dream, all that we feel and all that we really are, will be manifested through words.

 Now that we are aware, let us use our words; knowing its power, to create great things for ourselves and others.
-Let us then our words; knowing its power, to release ourselves and others from spells that the misuse of words has placed us under.
+Let us then use our words; knowing its power, to release ourselves and others from spells that the misuse of words has placed us under.
 We have within us the power to create or destroy with our words.
 What we do with our power is ultimately up to us.
 LET US USE OUR MAGIC TO CREATE!
-Abra Cadabra with your words.
+Abra Cadabra the rest of your life with your words.

 Learning.
 Being.
 Becoming.